 - ILP volunteers are to exchange money only at officially approved exchange points.

-- ILP volunteers should not associate with people who threaten the safety and/or standards of the group or an individual (as defined by the Regional Administrator).
+- ILP volunteers should not associate with people who threaten the safety and/or standards or the group or an individual (as defined by the Regional Administrator).

-- ILP volunteers may not be involved in romantic relationships or physically intimate behavior (non-marital).
+- ILP volunteers may not be involved in romantic relationships or physically intimate behavior (non-marital) within the volunteer group and/or with locals.
 The standard is not how participants characterize the relationships or behavior but how others perceive it.
 Volunteers may not pair off (be alone or exclusive) with others who are potential romantic interests.

 - ILP volunteers should remain politically neutral in their conversations as well as their activities.

 - Volunteers may not miss teaching for any reason other than illness.

 - Volunteers may not allow teaching to be filmed, recorded, or copied in any way without the written consent of the Program Directors.
 This includes giving copies of teaching manuals, books, or any other pages of ILP material.

 - ILP volunteers must have travel plans (outside of the city) approved by Head Teacher and Program Manager.
 Information necessary for approval: location, traveling companions, means of transportation, contact information in case of emergency, and return time to school.

 - ILP volunteers must follow all travel advisories and warnings issued by the U.S. government.
 You may obtain a list of these advisories by calling the U.S. embassy.